SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 Please go to www.ukfilmfestival.com for submission requirement details.
-It should be noted that all scripts entered in 2016 on this platform have the same deadlines as the film submissions i.e. October 2016.
-However extended email and postal entry deadlines are till December 31.
+It should be noted that scripts can only be entered on this platform till October 2016 - However the extended email and postal entry deadlines are till 31 December 2016.

 MISSION & OBJECTIVE